Is climate change fueling floods in Germany? | DW | 15.07.2021

 Evidence suggests temperatures are increasing at higher rates in the Northern Hemisphere, likely leading to more significant weather changes

-"As an industrial country, Germany is heating up twice as fast as the global warming rate." says Johannes Quass.
+"As an industrial country, Germany is heating up twice as fast as the global warming rate," said Johannes Quass.
 "That means the chances of heavy rainfall are 20% higher compared to the 19th century — and 10% higher than when I was born, about four decades ago."

 When soil and drainage systems cannot absorb water quickly, or factors like urban development prevent rainfall from dissipating, surface runoff can develop into torrential flash flooding and cause significant damage.